akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 of our neural network is an algorithm that estimates how wrong our network is.
 If we want to update the networks bias and weights, we need to know how far we are off.
 This is why we need a cost function.

-# Backpropagation

-Fig2.
-Picture generated with help of http://alexlenail.me/NN-SVG/index.html

-So in our case this would be

-Fig3

-Now that we have this number